MaxineCodes/MaxineCodes/README.md

 ### ✨Hiya!
 Maxine here!✨

- I'm a development student from the Netherlands.
+ I'm a developer & 3D Character Artist from the Netherlands.
  Currently I am focusing on learning C++ & Python alongside my 3D art projects.
  My aim is to learn the technology used in VFX/Games and use my mix of artistic and technical skills to become a TD or TA and be able to develop 3D art & production tools for others to use!